A Complete List Of The Most High Paying Life Science Jobs

 And while stargazing doesn’t sound that technical, you’ll need a hefty academic resume to get a well-paying position in the field.
 We’re talking about at least a master’s, if not a Ph.D.

-If you’re willing to put up with all that school work, you can easily make over $100,000 a year.
+If you’re willing to put up with all that school work, you can easily make over.
 But keep in mind, you’ll have school loans to pay off.

 Natural Sciences Manager